gabypulido/Sync/README.md

 - Pulling twitter notifications for retweets.

 Ji-Young Seo (Release 25% Overall 25%):
-- Splash screen
+- Splash screen with custom logo
-- Log in screen that authenticates using firebase.
+- Log in screen that authenticates using firebase
-- Research on pulling notifications.
+- Instagram channel table view: attempted to connect to Instagram/Facebook APIs, as described in the Differences
-	- Ji-Young did a lot of the digging around pulling from fb, instagram, and messenger notifications, and as such she encountered a lot of roadblocks.
-She implemented the workaround method described below in the Differences section.
+- Local notification pull: attempted to have a workaround, as described below, of pulling messages directly from iPhone notification center

 Audrey Chung  (Release 25% Overall 25%):
 - Settings Screen with dummy data